jpreecedev/developerhandbook/src/content/blog/react/how-to-get-started-quickly-with-react/index.md

 ---
-layout: post
 title: How to get started quickly with React
 description: Thankfully there are several ways, with varying degrees of difficultly, to get started with React quickly.
-date: 2019-01-02
+pubDate: 2019-01-02
-categories: ['React', 'JavaScript']
+categories: ["React", "JavaScript"]
-group: 'Software Development'
+group: "Software Development"
 ---

 This post explores 3 separate ways to get a React application up and running quickly.